roadiz/BaseTheme/README.md

 yarn && yarn run build
 ```

-We provide a starter kit based on ES6 with *Webpack4*, *Babel*, *Scss*.
+We provide a starter kit based on ES6 with *Webpack*, *VueJS*, *Scss*, *Typescript*.
 Feel free to adapt it if you have your own coding workflow.
 Keep in mind that we inject built CSS and JS into partial *Twig* templates to get versioned file names.

 ### Register BaseTheme services